Last updated: June 10, 2021.

 Although restrictions are changing regularly, we are continuing to take the lead from our Local Health Authority, community partners and MCCSS.
 Our commitment to clear and frequent communication continues to be a priority.

-Visitors and Visiting Inclusive Living Homes at KW Habilitation
+Visitors at KW Hab and Visiting Inclusive Living Homes (MCCSS Updates)More

 - Click the link for the COVID-19 April, 2021 update from MCCSS